jktomer/website/content/en/docs/concepts/cluster-administration/flow-control.md

 ### Exempt requests
 Some requests are considered sufficiently important that they are not subject to any of the limitations imposed by this feature.
-This prevents an improperly-configured flow control configuration from totally disabling an API server.
+These exemptions prevent an improperly-configured flow control configuration from totally disabling an API server.

 ## Defaults
-The Priority and Fairness feature ships with a suggested configuration that should suffice for experimentation; administrators of clusters likely to experience heavy load should consider what configuration will work best for their system.
+The Priority and Fairness feature ships with a suggested configuration that should suffice for experimentation; if your cluster is likely to experience heavy load then you should consider what configuration will work best.
 The suggested configuration groups requests into five priority
 classes:

 * The `system` priority level is for requests from the `system:nodes` group,